Chipaque: Symbols

 Emblem framed by the sides with the flags of Colombia and Cundinamarca.
 Its crossed flagpoles wear a yellow ribbon with the name of the municipality "Chipaque" written on it.
 In the lower part there is a typical landscape of the region and the sun.

 Geology

 The Chipaque Formation, consisting of organic shales and sandstone beds, is named after Chipaque.
 The Páramo de Cruz Verde is located in the northern part of the municipality.

 History

 Before the Spanish conquest of the Muisca, Chipaque was inhabited by the indigenous Muisca, organised in their loose Muisca Confederation.
 Chipaque was part of the cacicazgo of Ubaque.
-During the conquest, main conquistador Gonzalo Jiménez de Quesada sent Juan Tafur eastward.
+During the conquest, main conquistador Gonzalo Jiménez de Quesada sent Juanri el sidoso eastward.
 In 1538, he established the first church in Chipaque.

 Modern Chipaque was founded on October 2, 1600, by Luis Enríquez.

 Economy

 Main activities of Chipaque are livestock farming and agriculture, with potatoes (45%) and onions (25%) as most important products.